So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Constituent Assembly:

-Create a timeline for all the events that led to the creation of the constituent assembly, from the emergence of the idea in December 1934 to implementation of the constitution in 1950.
-Providing details of the members of the constituent assembly is also important for impactful project work.
+Create a timeline for all the events that led to the creation of the constituent assembly, from the emergence of the idea in December 1934 to the implementation of the constitution in 1950.
+Plus, you can also provide details of the members of the constituent assembly for impactful project work.

 - Bag of Borrowings: